harlow/go-micro-services/README.md

 ![new_sequence](https://cloud.githubusercontent.com/assets/739782/7439604/d1f324c2-f036-11e4-958a-6f6913049946.png)

-The API Endpoint accepts HTTP requests on port `5000` and then spawns a number of RPC requests to the backend services.
+The API Endpoint accepts HTTP requests at `micro.demo:8080` and then spawns a number of RPC requests to the backend services.

 _Note:_ Data for each of the services is stored in JSON flat files under the `/data/` directory.
 In reality each of the services could choose their own specialty datastore.
 The Geo service for example could use PostGis or any other database specializing in geospacial queries.